 /* Prevent direct access to this file */ if (!defined('ABSPATH')) { exit( __('Sorry, you are not allowed to access this file directly.', DFCG_DOMAIN) ); } ?>

-CBiRC is transforming the chemical industry by integrating biological and chemical catalysis systems to produce biorenewable chemicals.
+CBiRC is enabling the growth of the nascent biobased chemical industry by integrating biological and chemical catalysis systems to produce biorenewable chemicals.

 CBiRC will transform the chemical industry by integrating biological and chemical catalysis systems to produce biorenewable chemicals.
 CBiRC will also… [more]